 Security deposit: whether you decide to take a security deposit or not is for your choice.
-Once decided, you have the option of using the formal
+Once decided, you have the option of using the formal agreement or simply placing the deposit

 Use allowed: When a rent review comes up, the landlord will claim rent based on the open market value for the Use Allowed.
 The question of user is of course more important in longer leases where the use is much more likely to change over time.
 It is a mistake for the landlord to fix the use paragraph narrowly - perhaps with the thought that if the landlord needs to change the use